 Jakriborg also has its own ‘city wall’, but it is not designed to protect the villagers against enemies, but rather act as a noise barrier for the railway that runs next to the village.

 How to get to here

 Jakriborg is conveniently located between Malmö and Lund and is easily reachable by car or train.
-If you arrive with a car there’s a big visitor’s parking on the back side (just follow the signs) and if you arrive by train you’ll get off right by the town’s wall.
+If you arrive in a car there’s a big visitor’s parking on the backside (just follow the signs) and if you arrive by train you’ll get off right by the town’s wall.

 Living in Jakriborg

 Despite the village looking photo-perfect, there has been a lot of criticism directed towards Jakriborg.
 The apartments built there are advertised to have been built with modern standards, but a lot of the residents have reported moisture, mold, insufficient ventilation, and bricks and details that are deteriorating.

 Another issue has been that while the rents were low when Jakriborg was first built, they suddenly announced an overnight increase of almost 30%, which made several stores close their businesses.
 Since the village is so small, running a business here is not very profitable, but there is potential when it comes to tourism which they are currently not taking advantage of.